 The Day in Detail:

 Mrs. C says: Now I’ll be honest with you.
 I like to save a gift or two – just a couple in total, mind – to wrap on Christmas Eve.
 It makes me feel incredibly Christmassy.
 But by today, I want all the rest of my wrapping to be completed.
 I will put them in piles for groups of family or friends and determine the size of gift bags I’ll need for each person or group.
 Of course, some won’t need bags at all, some may be in gift boxes and some may be in hamper baskets.
 A few days ago, I suggested the presents you already had wrapped be arranged under the tree.
 Well, this is also the time I’ll place a couple of wrapped gifts – perhaps wine, chocolate or festive food – under the tree to give to no-one in particular.
 Leave off the gift tags and simply have them sitting there in case of unexpected visitors.
 They could also come in handy as gifts for the postman, delivery drivers and so on.

 Ed Elf: Nothing more embarrassing than someone turning up with a gift for you when you have nothing for them…apart from that time when I got caught with my pants down in…

 Mrs. C: That’s quite enough of that, thank you very much.
-Today might also be a good time – if you haven’t achieved this already of course – to check the car over for all the visiting to be done.
+Today might also be a good time – if you haven’t achieved this already of course – to check the car over for any visiting to be done.
 There is one reasonably long journey, so I want to make sure the car tyre pressure is correct for that.
 Plus, I want to fill up the windscreen fluid, top-up with petrol and make sure I have the boot stocked with a torch, a blanket, wet wipes, bottled water, de-icer and a few cereal bars, just in case the weather turns.
 Not very Christmassy, I know, but we have to be practical in all things.
 It’s my inner Mary Poppins.

 So today’s the day to: